 Overall status The results of monitoring undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
-No. 268 of 2006) indicate that there are water quality issues with faecal coliform levels as well as the levels of cadmium, nickel and silver within / in the vicinity of this shellfish area.
-The results of WFD monitoring do not indicate any water quality issues within / in the vicinity of this shellfish area.
+No. 268 of 2006) indicate faecal contamination within / in the vicinity of this shellfish area.
+The results of WFD monitoring indicate elevated levels of chromium within / in the vicinity of this shellfish area.
+However, the available shellfish samples at this shellfish area are compliant with shellfish standards for chromium.
 Monitoring of shellfish flesh for food hygiene purposes indicates faecal contamination in this shellfish area.
-The bivalve mollusc production areas in Tralee Bay are classified as 'Class B' for the purposes of EC Regulation 854/2004.
+The bivalve mollusc production areas in Baltimore Harbour/Sherkin are classified as 'Class A' and 'Class B' for the purposes of EC Regulation 854/2004.
 Chapter 3 of the Characterisation Report refers.
-Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are urban waste water systems and on-site waste water treatment systems.
-Nickel, cadmium and silver levels are also an issue in the area.
+Other issues None 0.0.
+DDF00UDF0/DI0V0 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are urban wastewater systems, on-site waste water treatment systems and agriculture.
 Chapter 5 (summary at 5.3) of the Characterisation Report refers.
-Urban waste water systems Fenit Tralee Kilfenora On-site waste water treatment systems There are 5,471 on-site waste water treatment systems in this catchment (including the settlement at Spa) and their density is higher than the national average.
+Urban wastewater systems Baltimore On-site waste water treatment systems There are 4,993 on-site waste water treatment systems in this catchment and their density is higher than the national average.
 The characterisation report indicates that a substantially smaller number are located within the coastal region of the catchment, which may have a direct impact on the shellfish area.
 The hydrological condition of the majority of the catchment is unsuitable posing a risk to surface and groundwaters.
-The risk to surface waters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
+The risk to surface waters and groundaters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
 The European Court of Justice has ruled against Ireland in relation to on-site wastewater treatment systems (ref.
 Case C-188/08).
-The Court found that by failing to adopt the necessary legislation to comply with Articles 4 and 8 of Council Directive 75/442/EEC as regards domestic waste waters disposed of in the

-Other (priority substances - nickel, priority hazardous substances- cadmium, and other pollutants - silver) countryside through septic tanks and other individual waste water treatment systems, Ireland has failed to fulfil its obligations under that directive.
+The Court found that by failing to adopt the necessary legislation to comply with Articles 4 and 8 of Council Directive 75/442/EEC as regards domestic waste waters disposed of in the countryside through septic tanks and other individual waste water treatment systems, Ireland has failed to fulfil its obligations under that directive.
 To address the ruling, the Department of the Environment, Heritage and Local Government will be bringing forward legislation in the first half of 2010.
 It is intended that the legislation will provide for the setting of standards for the performance and operation of all septic tanks and similar on-site wastewater treatment systems.
 The legislation will also provide for the monitoring and inspection of the performance of such treatment systems and will set out the responsibilities of households served by those systems (including requirements to carry out remedial actions where necessary).
 In order to ensure prompt compliance with the Court ruling, it is intended that this legislation will be in place by Q3 2010.
-Nickel, cadmium and silver 3.2 Potential Secondary Pressures Agriculture Port activities Agriculture Estimates of livestock density and phosphorus fertiliser usage are lower than the national averages but the estimate of nitrogen fertiliser usage is higher than the national average.
-The prevalence of wet soil types in the catchment mean that there is a potential risk of agricultural runoff.
-Port activities Fenit commercial and fishing port is situated less than 1 kilometre west of the shellfish area.
-4.0 PROTECTED AREAS Designated Shellfish Areas Tralee Bay designated Shellfish Waters Adjacent Area - Maharees designated Shellfish Waters
+Agriculture Estimates of livestock density and fertiliser usage are higher than the national averages.
+Also, the prevalence of wet soil types in the catchment mean that there is a potential risk of agricultural runoff.
+3.2 Potential Secondary Pressures Port Activities Port Activities Skull fishing and ferry port is situated approximately 6 kilometres to the northeast of the shellfish area while Baltimore fishing and ferry port is situated less than a kilometre to the southwest.
+Ferries operate between Skull, Baltimore, Sherkin and Cape Clear Island.
+4.0 PROTECTED AREAS Designated Shellfish Areas Baltimore Harbour/Sherkin designated Shellfish Waters Adjacent Area - Roaringwater Bay designated Shellfish Waters